strongly-labs/strong-js/README.md

   - Auto generated TypeGraphql
   - Auto generated RESTful APIs for Prisma Models
   - Auto generated Admin UI
+  - Auto generated API documentation with swagger-docs

-### More lego, less spegatti
+## More lego, less spegatti

-Strongly enables developing features as independent packages without the overhead of managing multiple repositories and seperate workflows.
+Strongly enables developing features as isolated packages without the overhead of managing multiple repositories and seperate workflows.

 This is as simple as: